 MICE

-Occasionally tolerated as temporary house guests (thanks Stuart Little), mice are unfortunately dirty, crafty, and prolific breeders.
+Mice are unfortunately dirty, crafty, and prolific breeders.
 Infestation numbers can surge and fast become uncontrollable.

 Pests on business premises affect brand reputation, customer reviews, employee morale, operational efficiency and, ultimately, revenue and profits.
 A mouse infestation can also cause loss of stock, property damage and pose health risks to employees.